Netflix/falcor/documentation/jsongraph.md

 };
 ~~~

-Let’s evaluate the following path in an attempt to retrieve the name of the first task in the TODOs list.
+Let’s evaluate the following Path in an attempt to retrieve the name of the first task in the TODOs list.

 ~~~js
 ["todos", 0, "name"]